GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/index.md

 session required pam_limits.so
 ```

-* Increase the file descriptor limit to 65535.
+* Increase the FD limit to 65535.
 The system file limit
 is set in `/proc/sys/fs/file-max`.

-It is recommended to check the file descriptor size before increasing,
+It is recommended to check the FD limit before increasing it,
-and if the file descriptor size more than the default and customized,
+and if this limit is customized and more than default,
-it is the recommended to the use the higher file size.
+we recommend to the use the higher one.
-File descriptor size can be found using the below command.
+File descriptors limit can be found using the below command.

 ```
 # cat /proc/sys/fs/file-max